EricqyHan/EricBlogV2/src/pages/posts/post-014.md

 ---

 Short post today.
 Didn't really get any sleep yesterday after work.
 I passed out from 10:30 PM to almost 1:00 PM Saturday.
 Found out yesterday that something broke on my site.
 I need to get that fixed.
 Don't know why none of my posts are getting pushed.

+# Git and Github

+## What exactly is Git

+A version control system (VCS) that helps manage and track changes to files over time.
+This helps with huge teams working on a project.